sjdodge123/groombot/README.md

 	•	scripts to apply a patch back to Linear (dry-run supported)
 	•	a ready-to-paste grooming_prompt.md for a fresh ChatGPT Desktop session

-Important: This tool requires a Linear API key in your local environment.
-Do not commit API keys, exports, patches, or cache files.

 ⸻

 More technically, what this tool does